epics-base/pvaPy/documentation/streamingFramework.md

 In order to asses how much data can be pushed through the system in combination with metadata we ran a series of tests using the [sample AD metadata processor](../examples/hpcAdMetadataProcessorExample.py) module.
-For all tests we used 6 PVA metadata channels.
+For all tests we used six PVA metadata channels that were updated every time new image was generated.

 On terminal 1, we used the following command to spawn 1 or more consumer processes: